USC completes rally to finish off Stanford 82-78 in OT

 Stanford: In a tale of two halves in regulation, the Cardinal shot 65.5% from the field in the opening 20 minutes and just 34.8% after halftime. … The Cardinal was unable to pass last year’s team which finished the season with 15 victories.

-USC: The Trojans stayed in the game by going 27 of 36 from the free-throw line, while Stanford went 8 of 14.
+USC: The Trojans stayed in the game by going 27 of 36 from the free-throw line, while Stanford went 8 of 14. … It is the third time in the last 18 seasons, the Trojans have earned 15 victories in their first 18 games, also doing it in 2017 and 2016.

 UP NEXT